What is ear surgery or otoplasty?

 Otoplasty is a generic term that describes surgical correction of an ear deformity.

 The deformity can befrom multiple causes such as genetics, trauma, or from cancer.
-Most often otoplasty is performed for prominent ears.
+Most often otoplasty is performed as a prominent ear surgery.
 Of note, the first otoplasty was performed by Rochester, NY physician Edward Talbot Ely in 1881.
-After correcting an ear deformity in a child he is recorded as humbly stating”I do not know whether this is a new operation for the deformity in question or not, but, if allowed to judge from a single case, I can highly recommend it.”
+After correcting a prominent ear deformity in a child he is recorded as humbly stating”I do not know whether this is a new operation for the deformity in question or not, but, if allowed to judge from a single case, I can highly recommend it.”

 What does otoplasty involve?